BYKVAD/pythermonet/README.md

 # pythermonetII
-New stable release of pythermonet
+New stable release of pythermonet - Legacy version can either be found at https://github.com/soeb1978/pythermonet or branch "legacy"